 In terms of college education, Darlington is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.71% of adults in Darlington have a college degree.

 The per capita income in Darlington in 2010 was $33,298, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $133,192 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.

 The people who call Darlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darlington residents report their race to be White.
-Important ancestries of people in Darlington include German, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Darlington include German, Irish, Scots-Irish, and Scottish.